B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/modules/SchemaRefinery.rst

 Description
 -----------

-The `SchemaRefinery` repository contains tools and modules for refining genomic schemas.
-These tools help in identifying paralogous loci, spurious genes, and annotating schemas.
-The repository supports various genomic data processing tasks and provides configurable parameters for different processes.
+The `SchemaRefinery` is a comprehensive toolkit designed for refining and managing genomic schemas.
+It provides a suite of modules for various tasks such as identifying paralogous loci, downloading genomic assemblies, and adapting loci into standardized schemas.

 Dependencies
 ------------